Skryptonyte/fancy-mouse-boot-rom/README.md

 by Microsoft, so you are free to distribute it.
 See LICENSE.txt for more information.

+This fork includes branches of modified versions of the bootrom, as a sort of educational exercise.

+Here are the following branches:

+1. red_led_on_failed_verification - Solid red LED via I2C if TEA/ARC4 verification fails.
+This one was tested on a modified build of XEMU with support for displaying SMC LED statuses.

+NOTE: These branches have only been tested on XEMU.
+There's a pretty good chance they do not work on real hardware.

 ## What does it do?

 This boot ROM accomplishes the following: